runpod/docs/docs/serverless/endpoints/overview.md

 Understanding these fundamental concepts will help you work effectively with Serverless endpoints:

-An **endpoint** is a URL that serves as the entry point for your Serverless worker, allowing you to send requests and receive responses.
+An **endpoint** is a RESTful API, which provides a URL that serves as the entry point for your Serverless worker, allowing you to send requests and receive responses.

 A **request** is an HTTP request that you send to an endpoint, which can include parameters, payloads, and headers that define what the endpoint should process.
 For example, a `POST` request to run a job, or a `GET` request to check status of a job or endpoint health.